nextcloud/helm/CONTRIBUTING.md

 # Pull Requests

-Before submitting a feature or fix PR, please make sure your changes are targetted to one feature or fix, and all your commits are signed off.
+Before submitting a feature or fix PR, please make sure your changes are targeted to one feature or fix, and all your commits are signed off.
 (Learn more the DCO [here](https://probot.github.io/apps/dco))

 If you're making a change to the chart templates or `values.yaml`, please also do the following: